karmab/kcli/README.rst

 in the current directory will be used, if available.

-For an advanced use of plans along with scripts, you can check the `uci <uci/README.md>`__ page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products ( or downstream versions too)
+For an advanced use of plans along with scripts, you can check the `plans <plans/README.md>`__ page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products ( or downstream versions too)

 available parameters
 --------------------